 I’m passionate about connecting books and readers.
-As head of UK and international sales for the family-run, twice-Booker-winning publishing house, Oneworld, I’m lucky enough to do that every day.
-We publish thought-provoking books from around the world, specialising in literary fiction (including lots in translation), politics and current affairs, popular science, crime and YA.
+As head of UK and international sales for the family-run, twice-Booker-winning publishing house, Oneworld, I was lucky enough to do that every day.
+Oneworld publish thought-provoking books from around the world, specialising in literary fiction (including lots in translation), politics and current affairs, popular science, crime and YA.

-I’m a clear and concise communicator in person and in writing, and a large part of my job is advising editorial colleagues on the sales potential of manuscripts and working with them on publishing strategy.
-I ensure that cover design, scheduling, pricing and marketing decisions are commercial while remaining true to the spirit of our books.
+I’m a clear and concise communicator in person and in writing, and a large part of my job was advising editorial colleagues on the sales potential of manuscripts and working with them on publishing strategy.
+I made sure that cover design, scheduling, pricing and marketing decisions were commercial while remaining true to the spirit of our books.

-As well as overseeing global sales I'm also account manager for Kindle, Amazon, Waterstones and W.H.
+As well as overseeing global sales I was also account manager for Kindle, Amazon, Waterstones and W.H.
 Smith.
-So I'm on the ground talking to booksellers, buyers and readers every day, and can advise you on ebook pricing and metadata as well as the general commercial potential of your books.
+So I was on the ground talking to booksellers, buyers and readers every day, and can advise you on ebook pricing and metadata as well as the general commercial potential of your books.

-Some of the books I've worked on since joining Oneworld include The Angry Chef by Anthony Warner; An American Marriage by Tayari Jones; A History of Britain in 21 Women by Jenni Murray; A Field Guide to the English Clergy by Fergus Butler-Gallie and Dark Pines by Will Dean.
+Some of the books I worked on at Oneworld include The Angry Chef by Anthony Warner; An American Marriage by Tayari Jones; A History of Britain in 21 Women by Jenni Murray; A Field Guide to the English Clergy by Fergus Butler-Gallie, Posh Boys by Robert Verkaik and Dark Pines by Will Dean.

 Sales manager for Picador, Macmillan’s literary imprint, and account manager for Waterstones and Foyles, representing the entire list (literary and commercial fiction, non-fiction, classics, YA and children’s books, including brands like Julia Donaldson, Joe Wicks, and Jeffrey Archer).